grafana/pyroscope/docs/sources/operators-guide/configure/configuring-shuffle-sharding/index.md

 ### Store-gateway shuffle sharding

-By default, a tenant's blocks are divided among all Grafana Mimir store-gateways.
+By default, a tenant's blocks are divided among all Grafana Fire store-gateways.

 When you enable store-gateway shuffle sharding by setting `-store-gateway.tenant-shard-size` (or its respective YAML configuration option) to a value higher than `0` and lower than the number of available store-gateways, only the specified number of store-gateways are eligible to load and query blocks for a given tenant.
 You must set this flag on the store-gateway, querier, and ruler.